• The Best Side Jobs for Police Officers

 Club Fugazi- gives a first responder discount on tickets purchased in advance, in-person, or via phone.
 Must show proof at the box office upon pickup.

-Great Wolf Lodge- located in Manteca, CA, they offer everday heroes a 40% discount when you use promo code: HEROESA.
-This exclusive deal is open to fire, emergency medical service personnel, 911 dispatchers, police & correctional officers.
-You must present a professional ID upon check in.
+Great Wolf Lodge- located in Manteca, CA, save up to 40% off with their "Howling Heroes Offer."
+This exclusive discount is available to fire, emergency medical service personnel, 911 dispatchers, police, and correctional officers.

 Legoland Discovery Center- at certain times of the year, Legoland Discovery Centers offer first responder appreciation days/months where you receive free or discounted admission.
 Follow us on social media for the latest updates.